US executions fall to record lows in 2016

-(CNN)The American death penalty is falling out of favor, with sentences and executions hitting record lows, as the public expresses more opposition to it than at any point since the Civil Rights movement.
+(CNN)The American death penalty is falling out of favor, with sentences and executions hitting record lows, as the public expresses more opposition to it than at any point since the Civil Rights Movement.

 The Death Penalty Information Center, which has released its annual report, found that executions in 2016 had fallen to their lowest level since 1991.
 The drop in state-sanctioned deaths has come at a time when less than half of Americans support the death penalty for people convicted of murder, according to the Pew Research Center.